Derry City Football Club agree compromise with FAI on ticket allocation for away fans

-FAI reach agreement with Derry City on Brandywell ticket allocation for away fans
+Derry City reach agreement with League of Ireland rivals on Brandywell ticket allocation for away fans

 League of Ireland clubs are required to offer visiting clubs a minimum of 10 percent of the capacity of the stadium for league games but Derry City were only able to offer 75 tickets for visiting Drogheda United fans on the opening night of the season due to the closure of part of the Southend Park stand.